screeny05/ts-money/README.md

 ### Allocating funds

-Will divide the funds based on the ratio without loosing any pennies.
+Will divide the funds based on the ratio without losing any pennies.

 ```typescript
 const tenEur = new Money(1000, Currencies.EUR)